calcuis/structural-data-auditing-model/README.md

 #### Model-5 (advanced level)
 - Calculating `Required Sum`: the sum of non-null `Score` values from `file1.csv` is calculated
 - Initialization: variables `current_sum` and `output_rows` are initialized to track the running sum of scores and store matching rows, respectively
-- Auditing Logic: iterate through `file2.csv`, selecting rows where the `Score` matches and the running total remains within the `Required Sum` (adjustment will be made if necessary); if a `Score` in `file1.csv` is null, the corresponding row in `file2.csv` is skipped (null handler); if the running total reaches the `Required Sum`, the loop stops (or all the rows are scanned)
+- Auditing Logic: iterate through `file2.csv`, selecting rows where the `Score` matches and the running total remains within the `Required Sum` (adjustment will be made if necessary); if a `Score` in `file1.csv` is null, the corresponding row in `file2.csv` is skipped (null handler); if the running total reaches the `Required Sum`, the loop stops (or it will stop while all the rows are scanned)
 - Saving Results: the selected rows are saved to `results.csv`, ensuring the sum of the `Score` field matches the sum in `file1.csv`, and the `Time` field sequence follows `file2.csv`

 test it out by